Jeanselme/jeanselme.github.io/index.md

 --------
 # COVID 19

-In a research effort to understand the spread of COVID 19, we developed a questionnaire to self report symptoms nationwide.
-We encourage all of you to participate.
-This voluntary questionnaire will take you less than 5 minutes to complete and will allow to better understand prevalence patterns of COVID-19 and similar diseases in your area.
+In a research effort to understand the spread of **COVID 19**, we developed a questionnaire to **self report symptoms** nationwide.
+We encourage **all of you** to participate.
+This voluntary questionnaire will take you less than 5 minutes to complete and will allow to better **understand prevalence patterns** of COVID-19 and similar diseases in your area.
 Participation in this study is voluntary and will not result in any compensation.
-For any further information concerning this research project, please contact me at vjeansel@andrew.cmu.edu
+For any further information concerning this research project, please contact me at [vjeansel@andrew.cmu.edu](vjeansel@andrew.cmu.edu)
-Please participate and share this questionnaire: [Questionnaire](https://qfreeaccountssjc1.az1.qualtrics.com/jfe/form/SV_eJAdOyhusboucDj)
+Please participate and share this [Questionnaire](https://qfreeaccountssjc1.az1.qualtrics.com/jfe/form/SV_eJAdOyhusboucDj)

 --------
 # Publications